iclue-summer-2020/coxeter-properness/README.md

 # Coxeter groups and properness
-For finite irreducible Coxeter groups, the notion of _proper_ness for group elements was introduced in [2012.09749](https://arxiv.org/abs/2012.09749), and has geometric motivations, as discussed in [2007.09238](https://arxiv.org/abs/2007.09238) and
+For finite irreducible Coxeter groups, the notion of _properness_ for group elements was introduced in [2012.09749](https://arxiv.org/abs/2012.09749), and has geometric motivations, as discussed in [2007.09238](https://arxiv.org/abs/2007.09238) and